PVC Elbow

 Hold and Cure: Hold the pipe and fitting together for at least 30 seconds.
 The chemical reaction can sometimes push the pipe back out of the socket, so holding it firmly prevents this.
 After 30 seconds, the initial bond is formed.
 Wipe away any excess cement from the outside of the joint with a clean cloth.

-Allow the joint to cure according to the manufacturer’s instructions on the cement can before pressurizing the system.
+Allow the joint to cure according to the manufacturer’s instructions on the cement can before pressurising the system.
 Cure times vary based on temperature, humidity, and pipe size.